AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 <td>--image-width</td>
 <td>-w</td>
 <td></td>
 <td>The image width.
 Doesn't work for \*.pdf.
-Ignored when container-width is also set up.
-Container-width will be used instead.</td>
+Ignored when container-width is also set up – container-width will be used instead</td>
 </tr>
 <tr>
 <td>--image-height</td>
 <td>-l</td>
 <td></td>
 <td>The image height.
 Doesn't work for \*.pdf.
-Ignored when container-height is also set up.
-Container-height will be used instead.</td>
+Ignored when container-height is also set up – container-height will be used instead</td>
 </tr>
 <tr>
 <td>--force-transparent-white</td>
 <td>-f</td>
 <td></td>
-<td>If the chart's background is originally transparent - makes it white</td>
+<td>Make the chart's background white if it is originally transparent</td>
 </tr>
 <tr>
 <td>--jpg-quality</td>